ani872/ani872/README.md

 - 🔭 I’m currently working on [Quizify – Interactive Quiz App](https://quizify-weld.vercel.app/)

-- 🌱 I’m currently learning **I have completed HTML & CSS JS, and I’m now diving into **React ** and Talwind CSS to add interactivity to my websites., I’m exploring *basic animations* to make my projects more dynamic and user-friendly.
-Next, I’ll move on to *React* and *Tailwind CSS* for building modern, responsive, and powerful web applications. 🚀**
+- 🌱 I’m currently learning **I have completed HTML & CSS JS, and I’m now diving into **React ** and Talwind CSS to add interactivity to my websites., I’m exploring *basic animations* to make my projects more dynamic and user-friendly. 🚀**

 - 🤝 I’m looking for help with **JavaScript & React**